Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 <setting name="Analytics.Robots.IgnoreRobots" set:value="false" />
 ```

 > The default Sitecore configuration file included with the Next.js sample app already includes a disabled configuration patch for these settings.
 You can find this file under `/sitecore/config`.
-Simply uncomment to enable.
+Uncomment to enable.

 ## Secure cookies

 As of Sitecore 10.0.1, Sitecore sets the `Secure` flag on all cookies by default.
 This can impact JSS local development, as the proxied Sitecore cookies (including analytics cookies) will be rejected by the browser if your application is not running under HTTPS, and thus visits will not be tracked and content may not be personalized.
 To work around this, you can either:

-1. Enable HTTPS in your local environment by using a local reverse proxy, or using a service such as ngrok.
+1. Enable HTTPS in your local environment by using a local reverse proxy or using a service such as ngrok.
-    * If you are running Sitecore in containers for development (recommended), you can make use of the Traefik reverse proxy that is provided in the `docker-compose` environment.
+    * If you are running Sitecore in containers for development (recommended), you can use the Traefik reverse proxy provided in the `docker-compose` environment.
         * **The `dotnet new` template for Next.js has this pre-configured.**
     * If you are using ngrok, be sure the `Host` header is rewritten to your local hostname.
         * `ngrok http -host-header=rewrite 3000`